 The Producer shall not restrict the right of the Performer to negotiate terms (including rates or fees) and conditions in excess of the minimum provisions of this Agreement.
-While the Producer may advise that a Role has been budgeted at minimum fees, such advisement, in oral or written notices, must state that Performers who work above minimum fees are welcome to audition and will be considered.
+Oral and/or written notices advising that the Producer is offering minimum fees only may not be issued.